buda-base/lucene-sa/README.md

 ##### Lexical resources
 Being built on top of the lexical resources compiled in the Trie, the Tokenizer is limited to the vocabulary and inflected forms found in the [XML files](https://gitlab.inria.fr/huet/Heritage_Resources/tree/master/XML/SL) of Sanskrit Heritage Resources.
 Although these resources are the best available both in terms of size and coverage, they were not intended to be used as self-sufficient lexical resources.
 So, some words or forms that obviously ought to be there will be found missing.

-In order to fill in the gaps, `sanskrit-stemming-data` contains a folder to hold custom entries.
+In order to fill in the gaps, `sanskrit-stemming-data`[/input/custom_entries/](https://github.com/BuddhistDigitalResourceCenter/sanskrit-stemming-data/tree/master/input/custom_entries) holds custom entries.
 Each custom entry is transformed into sandhied surface forms and the corresponding `cmd`s are generated.

 ##### Maximal Matching
 By arbitrarily choosing the end of the longest word as the starting point of the next word, we can't avoid [garden paths](https://en.wikipedia.org/wiki/Garden_path_sentence), yet within the context of Lucene Analyzers, we can't afford generating forests of possible parses to choose from for a given sentence.

-As a workaround, entries with "multi-token lemmas" in the stead of `cmd`s can be added in `sanskrit-stemming-data`.
+As a workaround, entries with "multi-token lemmas" in the stead of `cmd`s can be added in `sanskrit-stemming-data`[/input/maxmatch_workaround/](https://github.com/BuddhistDigitalResourceCenter/sanskrit-stemming-data/tree/master/input/maxmatch_workaround).
 It will then be made into different tokens by the Tokenizer as specified in the multi-token lemma.

 Given a Trie containing the following.
 - `caryā`, lemma: caryā